-A HKID is a smart identity card legally required by most non-permanent residents who intend to stay in Hong Kong for over 180 days.
+A HKID is a smart identity card legally required for all residents staying in Hong Kong for more than 180 days, including most non-permanent residents.

 It is about the size of a credit card, with a microchip storing data on immigration status, biometrics, and personal information.